Couples Therapy

 Through Couples Therapy, You Can Navigate Tough Conversations With Compassion

-Treatment Approaches For Couples Counseling
+Treatment Approaches for Couples Counseling

 While I draw from different techniques and modalities for working with couples, I primarily apply a Gottman-informed approach to couples counseling, centered around Emotionally Focused Therapy (EFT).
 This modality involves uncovering the feelings that come up in response to specific behaviors.
-Sometimes, the actual subject of an ongoing dispute is mere “static.”
-In other words, it’s noise covering up a deeper desire or frustration.
-Partner A might repeatedly ask Partner B to wipe down the bathroom sink, but the sink isn’t the core of the problem.
-The way Partner A feels ignored or undervalued by Partner B when they repeatedly choose not to clean it is the real issue.
-By approaching a situation like this through the lens of EFT, couples can learn to identify and express their true, underlying
+Sometimes, the actual subject of an ongoing dispute is mere “static-” noise that masks a deeper desire or frustration.

 A healthy, fulfilling relationship is built on a foundation of strong communication, collaboration, and shared compromises.
 Through couples counseling, you can learn the basics of respectful communication, improve your active listening skills, talk about tough topics without becoming defensive, and chart a new path forward for your relationship.

-What To Expect In Couples Therapy Sessions
+What to Expect in Couples Therapy Sessions

 But You May Still Have Questions About Couples Therapy…